Boundary value problems and Hardy spaces for elliptic systems with block structure: Critical numbers for Poisson and heat semigroups

+In this chapter, we show that the critical numbers are intrinsic in the sense that we could have equivalently defined them through other families of functions of $L$ than resolvents.
 For the applications to boundary value problems we are mainly interested in estimates for the \emph{Poisson semigroup} $(\e^{-t L^{1/2}})_{t >0}$.
-So, the reader may have already wondered, why in Section~\ref{sec: J and N} instead of using resolvents we did not define the intervals
+It would have been equally natural to try building the theory in Section~\ref{sec: J and N} from the intervals